 The proper setup of the workstation is the key to office ergonomics.
 An improper office arrangement will promote poor posture, increased physical stress, and can cause increased fatigue and may lead to symptoms of repetitive motion injuries (RSI's).
-All Ergonomic evaluations are requested to Jami Garcia and may require a doctor's note.
+All Ergonomic evaluations are requested through Human Recourses and may require a doctor's note.